Gluteus Medius Strengthening

 Fit For Life Physical Therapy

-Hip strength is one of the most common impairments we work on with runners & walkers at Fit for Life Physical Therapy.
-This is because weak hips can cause your leg stability to break down and contribute to a number of running injuries by placing excess stress on certain lower body structures.
+Hip strength is one of the most common impairments we work on at Fit for Life Physical Therapy with runners & walkers.
+This is because weak hips can cause your leg stability to break down and contribute to several running injuries by placing excess stress on certain lower body structures.
 One of the hip muscles, the gluteus medius is located on the outside of your upper buttock, just below the crest of your hip.
-It is responsible for the majority of stabilization at the hip.
+It is responsible for most of the stabilization at the hip.
 Let’s discuss ways to determine if this muscle is weak, how it may be affecting your running gait, and how you can strengthen it.

 One way we can determine if muscles are weak is to perform a manual muscle test.
 This is where you push on a specific part of the body and resist while isolating a muscle.
 However, this is tough to do without a partner who has experience in testing strength.
 As sports medicine physical therapists, we do these tests every day at Fit For Life Physical Therapy.